pjebs/Game-Timer-iOS/README.md

 **shortTimerExpired:** method every 0.5 seconds.

 Always allocate GameTimer to the instance variable **ONCE** (such as in **viewDidLoad** method).
-If you need to change the settings, stop the timer and then do so using the instance variables i.e.
+If you need to change the settings, stop the timer and then do so using the properties i.e.

 ```
 [self.gameTimer stop];